Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 name is prefaced with a ``$``.
 Examples are ``$VersionNumber`` or ``$MachineName``.

-When a function takes parameters it method's Object class is derived either directly indirectly from the ``Builtin`` class rather than the ``Predefine`` class.
+When a function takes parameters, the method's Object class is derived either directly indirectly from the ``Builtin`` class rather than the ``Predefine`` class.